 Remove all dirt and debris from the bottom channel using a small broom or vacuum cleaner.

-Keep your Security Shutters’ wheels, hinges and pivots lubricated with a multipurpose lubricant spray such as Corrosion Block*.
-You can find out more about this product here: www.corrosionblock.co.za.
+Keep your Security Shutters’ wheels, hinges, and pivots lubricated with a multipurpose lubricant spray.

-The lock cylinder and bottom guide track should not require any lubrication, but if the lock cylinder becomes stiff due to extreme conditions then you can make use of a graphite powder lubricant*.
+If the lock cylinder becomes stiff due to extreme conditions you can make use of a graphite powder lubricant* It is important that no lubricant spray is used in the lock cylinder.

 *In all cases, read the product instructions and cautions prior to application, and use strictly as the manufacturer recommends.